 Whenever possible, the College of Arts and Sciences seeks to support faculty scholarship and creative activity.
-The following financial awards are available during 2018-2019.
 Some awards may change annually contingent on the availability of funds.

 The Julian Park Publication Fund is intended to defray costs directly connected with one work already accepted by an editor or publisher.
 Applications are invited from junior faculty holding (or soon to hold) tenure-track positions who have no other source of publication support from the College of Arts and Sciences.